SkyTheCodeMaster/bimg/spec.md

 # bimg File Format Specification
+Version X.Y.Z (yyyy-MM-dd)

 bimg (abbreviation of "blit image") is a versatile image format for the ComputerCraft Minecraft mod.
 This specification aims to provide a standardized image format that can be easily implemented and used throughout the entire ComputerCraft ecosystem.

 # File Structure
 The examples shown throughout this specification are based on a sample image file, serialized using `textutils.serialize`.

-An image file can be separated into two sections: metadata and frame data:
+An image file can be separated into two sections: metadata and frame data.
+These two sections are unordered, meaning that they can be correctly written and read by parsers regardless of whether the metadata or the frame data comes first:
 ![Format overview](images/file-structure.png?raw=true)

 Metadata contains information about the image itself, while the remaining of the file contains one or more frames, representing the images.